 skip to Main Content

-In the real world, Channel 15 is a CB channel open to everyone and a Maritime channel – receive only for emergency beacons.
-It’s also a digital channel for TV.
+In the real world, Channel 15 is a CB channel open to everyone.
+It’s also a Maritime channel – receive only for emergency beacons.
+And, it’s a digital channel for TV.

 From “The Ambassador: Chapter 6 – The Old Guard”